corbinq/apex/README.md

 # YAX: *Y*et *a*nother *x*QTL toolkit
 YAX is a comprehensive software toolkit for analysis of molecular quantitative trait loci (xQTLs) including eQTLs (mRNA expression) and  mQTL (methylation).
-Some unique features of YAX include
+To install YAX, [please see documentation below](##installation).
+Key features of YAX include

 **Fast, scalable linear mixed model for xQTL mapping**
  - Highly optimized linear mixed model (LMM) framework to account for cryptic or familial relatedness in cis and trans xQTL analysis.
- - Optimized ordinary least squares (OLS) framework for cis and trans xQTL analysis with no related individuals (similar to FastQTL).
+ - Optimized ordinary least squares (OLS) framework for cis and trans xQTL analysis with no related individuals.

 **Multiple-variant and omnibus xQTL analysis**
  - Fast, rigorous analytic p-values for cis-region omnibus tests.